opendp/opendp/docs/source/user/transformation-constructors.rst

 ---------
 These transformations are for loading data into a dataframe and retrieving columns from a dataframe.
-If you just want to load data from a CSV or TSV into a dataframe, you'll probably want to use :func:`opendp.trans.make_split_dataframe`.
+If you just want to load data from a CSV or TSV into a dataframe, you'll probably want to use :func:`opendp.transformations.make_split_dataframe`.

-Use :func:`opendp.trans.make_select_column` to retrieve a column from the dataframe.
+Use :func:`opendp.transformations.make_select_column` to retrieve a column from the dataframe.

 The other dataframe transformations are more situational.